archtechx/enums/README.md

 \* Currently there's only one helper — [`InvokableCases`](#invokablecases) — but the goal of the package is to provide general purpose enum helpers.

 You can read more about the idea on [Twitter](https://twitter.com/archtechx/status/1495158228757270528).
-I originally wanted to include that helper in [`archtechx/helpers`](https://github.com/archtechx/helpers), but it makes more sense to make this a separate dependency and use it *inside* the other package.
+I originally wanted to include that helper in [`archtechx/helpers`](https://github.com/archtechx/helpers), but it makes more sense to make it a separate dependency and use it *inside* the other package.

 ## Installation